karimsiala/mujoco_web/README.md

 # MuJoCo Web

-MuJoCo Web is a repository dedicated to compiling MuJoCo (Multi-Joint dynamics with Contact) into WebAssembly (WASM) for seamless execution within web browsers.
+MuJoCo Web is a repository dedicated to compiling MuJoCo (Multi-Joint dynamics with Contact) into WebAssembly (WASM) for seamless execution within a React web application.

 This project is tailored for Linux Ubuntu 22.04 environments and aims to facilitate interactive physics simulations directly in the browser.

 ## Status

-MuJoCo 3.2.4 building currectly into WASM with patches.
-React application loading sample Mujoco scene and running simulation.

 <img src="docs/example.gif" width="600"/>

+MuJoCo 3.2.4 builds currectly into WASM with patches.

+The React application loads a sample Mujoco scene and run the simulation.

 ## Inspiration